OpenMedTech-Lab/OpenMedTech-Lab.github.io/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code.
+All the projects are licensed under the [MIT License](LICENSE).
+Feel free to use, modify, and distribute the design files and code.
 We appreciate your contributions to OpenMedTech Lab!

 Thank you for being a part of our community! 🚀

+To contact us, please [e-mail] (openmedtechlab@gmail.com)